top of page

 “Tennis tournament wants to find Charlotte’s best players and honor church shooting victim”

-USTA players in main tournament
+Total USTA players in the Championship

 Tournament Purse